python-graphblas/python-graphblas/README.md

 # grblas
 Python wrapper around GraphBLAS

-To install, `conda install grblas`.
-This will also pull in the SuiteSparse `graphblas` compiled C library.
+To install, `conda install grblas -c jim22k`.
+This will also pull in the SuiteSparse `ss_graphblas` compiled C library.

 Currently works with SuiteSparse:GraphBLAS, but the goal is to make it work with all implementations of the GraphBLAS spec.